mauroservienti/milestone.github.io/_posts/2019-02-06-what-is-services-viewmodel-composition-again.md

 * availability
 * shipping options

 ...and many more probably.
-The aforementioned concept (data) have different owners, for example we could identify them as follows:
+The aforementioned concepts (data) have different owners, for example we could identify them as follows:

-- marketing owns name and description
+- *marketing* owns name and description
-- sales owns price
+- *sales* owns price
-- warehouse owns availability
+- *warehouse* owns availability
-- shipping owns shipping options
+- *shipping* owns shipping options

+> don't focus too much on the business scenario, it's a trivial sample meant to give you an idea of the problem we have to face.

-In a distributed system architecture this means that those 4 concepts are fully owned by 4 different services, marketing, sales, warehouse and shipping.
+In a distributed system architecture data ownership means that those 4 concepts are segregated into 4 different services: marketing, sales, warehouse and shipping.
+Each service will have its own storage to store data they own.

 ## Please welcome the user

+At this point we face an interesting challenge.
+Users expect to be able to look at a *Product*, not at name and description, price, availability, and shipping options.
+The user mental model defines products as an entity that has a clear meaning for them.
+However this doesn't really play well with the way data are divided at backend.

+## Services ViewModel Composition

+`ViewModel Composition` techniques are designed to solve the dichotomy.
+In the next set of articles we'll investigate different possible solutions, their pros and cons.
+Finally we'll understand what kind of relationship there is, if any, between `ViewModel Composition` and `UI Composition`.

+Stay tuned!